"Flying Tips" is advisory in nature and is not intended to substitute or supplement the flight information recorded in the AIM/FAR.

 27. When flying a retractable, confirm 3 green, down, and locked.
 Sliding on your belly leads to an expensive runway-rash.

 26. After refueling a light GA aircraft, confirm quantity with a fuel-level probe.
-Arriving short of your planned destination is hard on the airframe.
+Arriving short of your planned destination is hard on your body and the airframe.

 25. When in doubt, ASK!
 Uncertain of ATC's instructions?
 Exercise, "Say Again".
 Fly safely by understanding each others’ intentions.